drawanz/drawanz/README.md

 About me:

-At the moment i am a student of software development, working in my personal projects, having some experience on the listed  areas as follows.
+At the moment I am a student of software development, working in my personal projects, having some experience on the listed  areas as follows.

 Technologies: